-Thus, speculations during early phases of the pandemic pointed to an "urban exodus" as COVID-19 cases and deaths surged in large cities.
-Emerging evidence suggests that the effects from the pandemic have reverberated through the internal migration system of countries across the world prompting residential relocations from cities (Fielding & Ishikawa, 2021; Stawarz et al., 2022; Vogiazides & Kawalerowicz, 2022).
+Thus, while speculations during early phases of the pandemic pointed to an "urban exodus" as COVID-19 cases and deaths surged in large cities, emerging evidence suggests that the effects from the pandemic have reverberated through the internal migration system of countries across the world prompting residential relocations from cities.
 Yet, these reverberations are not expected to have significantly redrawn the internal migration system (Brown & Tousey, 2021).
 Rather, they may have accelerated existing migration trends, and cities are expected to bounce back and remain major centres of agglomeration post-pandemic.
-Thus far, however, existing evidence remains scarce.
-We therefore seek to offer empirical evidence assessing the ways in which the Spanish internal migration system has weathered during the pandemic in 2020.
+Thus far, however, existing evidence remains largely anecdotal.
+We therefore seek to offer some first empirical evidence assessing the ways in which the Spanish internal migration system has weathered during the pandemic in 2020.